f1lander/obol-dAPP-challenge/README.md

 ## Getting Started

-1. Clone the repository.
-2. Ensure Node.js is installed.
+1. Ensure Node.js is installed.
-3. Initialize the project using Create Next.js App with Yarn.
+2. Initialize the project using Create Next.js App with Yarn.
-4. Implement features following the Git Flow model.
+3. Implement features following the Git Flow model.
-5. Submit a PR to the main branch upon completion.
+4. Submit a PR to the main branch upon completion.
 👀
 ### Development Commands